ChicoState/ux-dawdle/phaseIII/README.md

 ## Findings
 <!--!!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!-->
 ### Data Summary
 Participant Experience:
   1. 3 years of experience in FL Studio, Garage Band, Vacuum Track
   2. Some experience with Logic Pro, Ableton, FL Studio
   3. No experience
   4. 6 Years of experience with LMMS, FL Studio
   5. 2 years of experience with Garage Band, various others
   6. 13 years experience with FL Studio, Ableton
   7. About a week's worth of experience with FL Studio General Feedback
   - Needs more visual feedback
   - Needs better call to action.
 Eyes not drawn to features
-  - Needs visual feedback on which feature currently in use Task 1
+  - Needs visual feedback on which feature is currently in use

+Task 1
   - Success: 6/7
   - Difficulty: 3.9 +- 0.5
   - Difficult to find the save option located in the file menu.
-File menu isn't easily recognized as a menu.
+The file menu isn't easily recognized as a menu.
 Appears to be a logo.

 Task 2
   - Success: 7/7
   - Difficulty: 4.0 +- 0.4
-  - Unclear how modifying the special effects are interacting with other features in the app.
+  - Unclear how modifying the special effects interacts with other features in the app.
 Needs better user feedback.
-Slider only represents 0 or 100 but nothing inbetween.
+The slider only represents 0 or 100 but nothing in between.
 Some users found the slider menu intrusive and wished for it to be adjustable so other things could be displayed on the screen simultaneously

 Task 3
   - Success: 7/7
   - Difficulty: 4.6 +- 0.2
   - People generally liked this feature.
 No negative comments.

 [Spreadsheet](<https://chicostate.github.io/ux-dawdle/phaseIII/User Test Data Collection - DAWdle.pdf>)

 ## Conclusions